core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    The 'group_senderId' element of the Group_OSCORE_Input_Material object MUST NOT be included.

    Note that no information is provided as related to the AEAD Algorithm, or to the Pairwise Key Agreement Algorithm and its parameters.
-In fact, the clients and the server will never use the pairwise mode of Group OSCORE as per {{Section 8 of I-D.ietf-core-oscore-groupcomm}} and will not need to compute a cofactor Diffie-Hellman shared secret in this OSCORE group.
+In fact, the clients and the server do not need to use the pairwise mode of Group OSCORE as per {{Section 8 of I-D.ietf-core-oscore-groupcomm}} and do not need to compute a shared secret in this OSCORE group.

    It follows that: